Spezia Calcio: Early history (1906–1944)

 The performance of Spezia in the Italian football league structure since the first season of a unified Serie A (1929/30).
-The 1944 Scudetto is not official.
+The 1944 Scudetto was officially recognized in 2002.

 Spezia Calcio was founded in 1906 by the Swiss banker Hermann Hurny (or Hurni in some documents), who played for the reserves of Crystal Palace in London during his time there as a student.

 Allegedly the first Spezia kit, light blue and white, was a second hand Crystal Palace kit donated to Hurny when he returned to La Spezia.
 He played for Crystal Palace again (in its revived form) in 1909.

 In 1926, they won the Seconda Divisione and were promoted to the Prima Divisione, which was at that time the second-highest level of Italian football.
 In 1929 Spezia won the Prima Divisione but the league was demoted to become the third division in Italy so the team remained at the second level, playing in Serie B.

 For the 1929–30 season, the club played in the first season of the newly formed Serie B and changed their name to AC Spezia.
 Spezia remained at this level before suffering relegation in 1935, only to swiftly return for the 1936–37 season.

 In 1944, because of World War II, the Italian football federation decided to split the top league into regional rounds.
 The team, named 42° Corpo dei Vigili del Fuoco della Spezia (Firefighters of La Spezia) after a merger with the local firefighter to have a sufficient number of players, was included in Round D of Emilia-Romagna, together with Corradini Suzzara, Fidentina, Orlandi Busseto and Parma.
 Spezia won the round and qualified to the semi-finals, in which it challenged Suzzara, Carpi and Modena.
 Spezia won also this round, winning five of the six matches played, losing only to Carpi.
 By winning the semi-final round, Spezia was admitted to play a two-legs play-off against Bologna.